databendlabs/openraft/guide/src/delete_log.md

 But membership changing requires it to remove the incompatible logs when appending.
 This is what raft did wrongly.

-If membership log are ketp in a separate log column, there wont be such problem.
+If membership logs are kept in a separate log column, there wont be such a problem.
-But membership a mixed into business log. which makes it a non-WAL storage.
+But membership a mixed into the business log. which makes it a non-WAL storage.

 The following is an exmaple of why logs must be removed:
-A membership change log will only appended if the previous membership log is committed, which is the algo raft defined.
+A membership change log will only be appended if the previous membership log is committed, which is the algo raft defined.
-A non committed membership log is only allowed to present if any quorum in it intersection with a quorum in the committed config.
+A non-committed membership log is only allowed to present if any quorum is in its intersection with a quorum in the committed config.

-But when new logs are appended, there could be some membership log that is not compatible with a membership log in the incompatible logs. which results in a brain break.
+But when new logs are appended, there could be a membership log that is not compatible with a membership log in the incompatible logs. which results in a split-brain.

 E.g.: